Kerry Weaver: Season eight

-Weaver still had not come out to any of her coworkers except Romano and Luka Kovač.
-She was still quite anxious about anyone discovering her true status even though her sexual orientation was already known to some of her coworkers.
-Weaver did, however, begin a new relationship with firefighter Lt.
-Sandy Lopez (played by Lisa Vidal) whom she met in a rainstorm while trying to rescue a pregnant woman from a crashed ambulance.
-As the two became close, Lopez told Weaver she refused to date a woman who was in the closet.
-Lopez forcibly outed Weaver with a passionate kiss in front of her coworkers.
-What followed was a groundbreaking story for American network television as the development of the romance between the two women was treated with the courtship, passion and arguments often reserved for heterosexual couples.
+Weaver was still officially closeted to everyone with the exceptions of Romano and Luka Kovač.
+Weaver begins a new relationship with firefighter Lt.
+Sandy Lopez (played by Lisa Vidal) whom she met during a rainstorm while trying to rescue a pregnant woman from a crashed ambulance.
+Lopez eventually told Weaver she refused to date a woman who was in the closet.
+Lopez forcibly outed Weaver with a passionate kiss in front of the ER staff.
+The romance between the two women was portrayed with the courtship, passion and arguments typically reserved for heterosexual couples.
 Lopez said, "I did you a huge favor," after the kiss in the ER; a few episodes later, Weaver admitted to her that she was right.
-At the season's end, Weaver accepted herself as a lesbian, and became eager to combat homophobia wherever it appeared.
+At the season's end, Weaver accepted herself as a lesbian, and became eager to oppose homophobia.

 In Season Eight's second episode "The Longer You Stay", Weaver failed to answer repeated pages from Drs.
-Malucci & Chen when a patient being tended to by them had complications.
-Weaver was finally hauled in by Dr. Carter when he ran from the ER to get her personally from Doc Magoo's, sustaining a painful fall in the process.
-But after the patient died and she flatly said to the three "you killed him", she was seen back at Doc Magoo's where she found the pager she left in the bathroom stall.

-Desperate to cover up her irresponsibility when the hospital was sued by the patient's family, Weaver fired Malucci in the third episode "Blood, Sugar, Sex, Magic" on a charge of misconduct, and by the fourth episode "Never Say Never", she pinned the malpractice on Malucci and Chen.
+Malucci and Chen when their patient had complications.
+Weaver was finally retrieved from Doc Magoo's by Carter who slips on wet pavement and injures his back in the process.
+After the patient died and she flatly said to the three "you killed him", she returns to Doc Magoo's and retrieves her pager she had forgotten in a restroom stall.
+Desperate to cover up her irresponsibility when the hospital was sued by the patient's family, Weaver fired Malucci in the third episode "Blood, Sugar, Sex, Magic" on a charge of misconduct, and by the fourth episode "Never Say Never", scapegoated Malucci and Chen with the malpractice; Chen was offered a demotion from her Chief Resident position and instead quit entirely.
+Later in the season, Chen obtains proof of Weaver's dishonesty and brings it to Romano; he orders Weaver to rehire Chen as an attending physician and comply with her demands or face a reopened lawsuit from the dead patient's family.

 In "Bygones", Weaver was stunned when she realized a lonely young woman murdered her roommate because of unrequited love.
 She then reconciled with Lopez and the two of them made their first social appearance at an impromptu drinking party after Mark Greene died.
 Weaver was visibly saddened by Greene's death and broke down after hearing the news of his passing.
 She later told Sandy she knew his demise was coming but never thought it would affect her as deeply as it did.
 She realized she had lost a friend and regretted the years they spent in competition for various ER posts and promotions.